azaslavsky/domJSON/docs/INTRO.md

 ## Description

 The purpose of domJSON is to create very accurate representations of the DOM as JSON, and to do it very quickly.
-While there are probably dozens of varied use cases for this project, two stick out in my mind.
-The first is as a front-end debugging or snapshotting tool, by allowing end users to send reports that include "snapshots" of the DOM (including computed CSS) at any given point in time.
-The second is as a poor man's [virtual DOM](http://stackoverflow.com/a/21117404/2230156).
-In theory, rather than updating the DOM piecemeal, forcing a redraw each time, developers can grab a branch of the DOM tree and convert it to JSON.
-They could then make all of the changes in JS (which is much more performant than the DOM), then re-build the DOM and replace the branch they were working on with the updated segment.
-I'm sure there are even more use cases for JSON representations of the DOM that I'm not even considering, but these are the two that make the most sense to me
+While there are probably dozens of viable use cases for this project, I've made two quick demos to showcase the library's versatility.
+[The first](https://azaslavsky.github.io/domJSON/#makejson) simply makes a copy of a given branch of the DOM tree, which could be useful for end user bug logging, state tracking, etc.  [The second demo](https://azaslavsky.github.io/domJSON/#webworkers) does a batch update of a large number of DOM Nodes, but much more performantly than the "traditional" jQuery select > .each() > update pattern.

 Broadly speaking, the goals of this project are: